signupsoftware/TEMP-Docs-BC/docs/user-manual/4-approval-workflow/7-purchase-order-matching-process.md

 Find the setting "Automatically Disable PO Matching for Misc.
 Charges" in ExFlow Setup.
 When this setting is enabled then these newly mapped charges will not be order matched towards the Purchase Order.
 This setting can be used for the cases when the freight or service charge is not created as a line on the Purchase Order".

+This setting can only be enabled if ''Auto Create OCR Line Mapping'' is set to ''Ask'' or ''Always''.

 ![ExFlow Setup OCR Import](@site/static/img/media/exflow-setup-ocr-import-001.png)

-The same feature can also be found in ExFlow Vendor Setup list, however this function is hidden per default.
-Use Personalise to add this setting to the list if needed.
+"Automatically Disable PO Matching for Misc.
+Charges" can also be found in ExFlow Vendor Setup list.
+This function is hidden per default, personalize to add this setting to the list if needed.

 ![ExFlow Vendor Setup](@site/static/img/media/exflow-vendor-setup-automatically-disable-po-001.png)